The psychology curriculum emphasizes:

 - Critical thinking and analysis

 A required core of courses introduces majors to the field.
-This core includes required methodology courses in writing, library research, statistics, and experimental design.
-Additionally, a core of lower-division breadth courses provides majors with exposure to the key sub disciplines of psychology.
+This core includes required methodology courses in psychological research design, analysis, and writing.

 Upon graduation, a psychology major should be able to:

 - explain key concepts within diverse content areas of psychology

 - design and execute an empirical project/methodology within psychology